davidviva/DataAnalysisPython/Final/README.md

       &emsp;![](https://github.com/davidviva/DataAnalysisPython/raw/master/Final/output/Analysis1/screenshot of csv files/genre_occupation.png)

 ### Analysis2:
-  1.aim: classify users by age, gender, and occupation, and show the result with pie chart
+  1.problem: This part we did some analysis on the sample users to see the properties of the sample.
+We classifie users by age, gender, and occupation, record the numbers of each group and show the ratio with pie chart
-  2.process:
+  2.args input:
+      &emsp;(1) string 'age' or 'gender' or 'occupation, or 'all'
+  3.process:
       &emsp;step1: use argparse to get the input(age, gender, or occupation)
       &emsp;step2: load data: load the users related tables: users, age, occupation, and merge them together to get full user informaiton
       &emsp;step3: calculate the popularity in each age group, gender group, and occupation catagories
       &emsp;step4: generate the pie chart to present the ratio each group
-  3.result:
+  4.result:
       &emsp;(1.1) the ratio of number users in each age group (pie chart)
       &emsp;![](https://github.com/davidviva/DataAnalysisPython/raw/master/Final/output/Analysis2/figure_age.png)
       &emsp;(1.2) the number of users in each age group